Digital piano: Traditional type

 Traditional digital pianos are designed to resemble the console of an electronic organ or a spinet harpsichord but usually having a stand rather than fully enclosed lower section.
 Some models are based on the casework of traditional upright pianos with a fully enclosed bottom part and metallic weighted sustain and soft pedals that resemble traditional piano pedals.
 An opposite and 2000s-era trend is to produce an instrument which has a unique and distinctive appearance, unobtainable with a conventional wooden-cabinet instrument.
 These instruments have a modern appearance, with a sleek plastic cabinet that makes no attempt to emulate traditional instruments.
-Yamaha, Kawai and Casio makes a model which is designed to stand against a wall and is far shallower from keyboard to back than any possible acoustic upright design, as well as shorter height.
+Yamaha, Kawai and Casio make models which are designed to stand against a wall and are far shallower from keyboard to back than any possible acoustic upright design, as well as a shorter height.

 Traditional digital pianos, due to their form, offer less portability than the other types, and are mainly designed for use in a single place (e.g. home, classrooms or studios), and are not intended for mobility such as on stage or for live performance.

 Upright type

-These are a sub-type of traditional digital pianos that offers a more classical design which closely resembles an acoustic upright piano.
+These are a sub-type of traditional digital pianos that offer a more classical design which closely resemble an acoustic upright piano.
 The most expensive models may appear similar in their outer appearance and height to a full-size upright piano.
 Upright digital pianos are mainly intended for home use and are usually more expensive than the other types, due to the expensive wooden case.
 Some models, especially the higher-end, more expensive ones, often use wooden keyboards, as opposed to regular plastic keyboards.

 Grand type

-An uncommon form of digital piano that resemble a grand piano, usually with a more precision keyboard action and high-quality sound system built into the unit's cabinet in a similar manner as the strings on a grand piano.
+An uncommon form of digital piano that resembles a grand piano, usually with a more precision keyboard action and high-quality sound system built into the unit's cabinet in a similar manner as the strings on a grand piano.
 These pianos are mostly high-end novelty models offered by only small number of manufacturers, and often have higher prices than an average acoustic piano.